dcodev1702/ELK_Stack_9.X_Containerized/README.md

 # Add your user to the docker group (allows running Docker without sudo)
 sudo usermod -aG docker $USER

-# Apply the group changes (or log out and back in)
-newgrp docker

 # Verify installation
 docker --version